Possibilistic and maximal indefinite causal order in the quantum switch: Discussion

-Our proofs are much like those of Bell nonlocality by GHZ and Mermin, except that the existence of hidden variables predetermining measurement outcomes is derived from the definite causal order assumption together with properties of the data, rather than directly assumed or concluded from an EPR argument.
-This connection between Bell nonlocality and indefinite causal order, initially discovered in~\cite{vdLBC23} in the context of a CHSH inequality, thus extends to possibilistic arguments as well.
-In light of this connection, this work and~\cite{vdLBC23} can be compared to recent works on extended Wigner's friend scenarios (see for instance Refs.~\cite{Bong+20,HC22,OVB23}), in which not a definite causal order, but the observation of an agent is what predetermines a measurement outcome. \footnote{ Our notion of relativistic causality is analogous to what is called Locality or Local Agency in~\cite{Bong+20,HC22}, and to what is known as parameter independence (and measurement independence) in the context of Bell's theorem~\cite{Shi86}.
+Our proofs here are much like those of Bell nonlocality by GHZ and Mermin, except that the existence of hidden variables predetermining measurement outcomes is derived from the definite causal order assumption together with properties of the observed data, rather than directly assumed or concluded from an EPR argument.
+This connection between Bell nonlocality and indefinite causal order, initially found in Ref.~\cite{vdLBC23} in the context of a CHSH inequality, thus extends to possibilistic arguments as well.
+While this article makes this explicit in the GHZ scenario, a Hardy-type argument~\cite{Har93} can also be constructed.
+This work and Ref.~\cite{vdLBC23} can, in light of this connection with Bell nonlocality, be compared to recent works on extended Wigner's friend scenarios (see for instance Refs.~\cite{Bong+20,HC22,OVB23}), in which not a definite causal order, but the observation of an agent is what predetermines a measurement outcome. \footnote{ Our notion of relativistic causality is analogous to what is called Locality or Local Agency in~\cite{Bong+20,HC22}, and to what is known as parameter independence (and measurement independence) in the context of Bell's theorem~\cite{Shi86}.
 It is strictly weaker than the kind of locality already ruled out by Bell~\cite{Bell64}, GHZ~\cite{GHSZ90} and Mermin~\cite{Mer90}.
 On its own it is consistent with quantum physics; only in the presence of another assumption, like definite causal order (Theorems~\ref{thm:possibilistic} and~\ref{thm:causal-mermin} and~\cite{vdLBC23}), absoluteness of an agent's observation~\cite{Bong+20, HC22}, determinism (Section~\ref{sec:vanilla-ghz} and~\cite{Bell64,GHZ89}), or alternatively, outcome independence~\cite{Shi86,Mer90a}, can contradictions be derived. } It will be worth investigating what other device-independent tests can be devised using this method, going beyond causal order and Wigner's friend scenarios.